sozykinsa/GUI4dft/README.md

 GUI4dft (Graphical User Interface for support of Density Functional Theory calculations) - first free SIESTA oriented GUI.
 It is a cross-platform program.

-GUI4DFT program is written in Python 3.
+GUI4DFT program is written in Python 3 (version >= 3.4).
 It has some dependences.
 To install the necessary modules, run in the terminal (command line):

 pip3 install pyqt5 numpy scipy pyopengl matplotlib scikit-image